zer0cache/matic-docs/docs/supernets/architecture.md

-With the help of PolyBFT, Polygon Edge supports an in-built bridging mechanism (a two-way bridge), which enables arbitrary message passing between a Supernet (`sidechain`) and another proof-of-stake blockchain (`rootchain`).
+With the help of PolyBFT, Polygon Edge supports an in-built bridging mechanism (a two-way bridge), which enables arbitrary message passing between a Supernet (`childchain`) and another proof-of-stake blockchain (`rootchain`).
 Transfers can occur without mapping.

-Message passing between a `rootchain` to a given `sidechain` is accomplished by continuously syncing the state of the `rootchain` with the `sidechain`, known as `StateSync`.
+Message passing between a `rootchain` to a given `childchain` is accomplished by continuously syncing the state of the `rootchain` with the `childchain`, known as `StateSync`.
 These transfers of state happen between system calls.
 The mechanics of `StateSync` are explained [here](bridge/statesync.md).

-When passing messages from a `sidechain` to a `rootchain`, the validator set will commit `checkpoints`, a snapshot of the `sidechain` state.
+When passing messages from a `childchain` to a `rootchain`, the validator set will commit `checkpoints`, a snapshot of the `childchain` state.
 The mechanics of `checkpoints` are explained [here](bridge/checkpoint.md).

 ## Message Pool